awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-debugging-python.md

 Use `0.0.0.0` instead of `localhost` for listening across all network interfaces\. `5890` is the debugging port that you want to use\.

-## Visual Studio Code<a name="serverless-sam-cli-using-debugging-python-vs-code"></a>
+## Microsoft Visual Studio Code<a name="serverless-sam-cli-using-debugging-python-vs-code"></a>

-Now that you have the dependencies and ptvsd enabled within your code you can configure Visual Studio Code \(VS Code\) debugging\.
-Assuming that you're still in the application folder and have the code command in your path, open VS Code by using this command:
+Now that you have the dependencies and ptvsd enabled within your code, you can configure Microsoft Visual Studio Code debugging\.
+Assuming that you're still in the application folder and have the code command in your path, open Microsoft Visual Studio Code by using this command:

 ```
 code .
 ```

 **Note**
- If you don't have code in your path, open up a new instance of VS Code from the `python-debugging/` folder that you created earlier\.
+ If you don't have code in your path, open a new instance of Microsoft Visual Studio Code from the `python-debugging/` folder that you created earlier\.

-To setup VS Code for debugging with the AWS SAM CLI, use the following launch configuration:
+To set up Microsoft Visual Studio Code for debugging with the AWS SAM CLI, use the following launch configuration:

 ```
 {